Secrets To Actionable Insights

 Act: Assuming you received 87% for spot A and 85% for spot B. This means Famous Actor A performed as well as Unknown Actor B in likelihood to purchase.
 Given the additional $1.5 million price tag for actor A, you can now cast Actor B and save on production costs.

 Spot Trender is a world-class ad-testing service.
 We’ll work closely with you to scientifically test your storyboards, all the way to your post-production spots for you to make data-driven decisions.
-We’d love to hear from you: Give us a call at 1 (800) 755 – 5790 or email us.
+We’d love to hear from you.
+Contact us today.